Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

 Now the goal is to find an update equation for the order parameter $M^t$ that mirrors the progress of the algorithm.
 This update equation is the state evolution equation~\cite{Donoho2009, Bolthausen2014}.
 Remarkably, from~\cite{lesieur2016b} we see that the two constants defining our problem, $\tau$ and $\nu$, do not appear explicitly in the state evolution equations.
-Instead, the behaviour of the algorithm -- and hence its performance -- only depends on an effective signal-to-noise ratio (SNR) of the problem, which is a function of the threshold~$\tau$ and noise variance~$\nu$ utilised in the learning rule~\eqref{eq:learning-rule}.
-Formally, it can be expressed as the inverse of the Fisher information~\cite{cover2006a} of the generative model we use to describe how the network is connected~\eqref{eq:channel1}-\eqref{eq:channel2}, evaluated at~$\emW_{ij}=\vx_i \vx_j^\top /\sqrt{N} = 0$:
+Instead, the behaviour of the algorithm -- and hence its performance -- only depends on an effective signal-to-noise ratio (SNR) of the problem, which is a function of the threshold~$\tau$ and noise variance~$\nu$ utilised in the connectivity structure~\eqref{eq:J}.
+Formally, it can be expressed as the inverse of the Fisher score matrix~\cite{cover2006a} of the generative model we use to describe how the network is connected~\eqref{eq:channel1}-\eqref{eq:channel2}, evaluated at~$\emW_{ij}=\vx_i \vx_j^\top /\sqrt{N} = 0$:

+Here and throughout, $\mathbb{E}$ denotes the expectation over the random variables.
 In fact, on the level of the algorithm, everything about the output channel~\eqref{eq:channel} can be summarised in this single, scalar quantity $\Delta$.
 This remarkable universality of the state evolution and hence the AMP algorithm with respect to the output channel was first observed in~\cite{lesieur2016b} and dubbed ``channel universality''.

 State evolution provides an update equation for the order parameter $M^t$ that mirrors the progress of the algorithm.
-In all the cases considered in this paper, it reads~\cite{Lesieur2017a}
+We first define an auxiliary function

+where $\mA\in\mathbb{R}^{P\times P}$ and $\vb\in\mathbb{R}^P$.
+If $\mA=0$ and $\vb=0$, this function would compute the average over the prior distribution $p_X(\vx)$.
+Instead, $\vb$ and $\mA$ are estimated from the data (see the algorithm for details) so $f$ computes an average over a distribution that contains the prior and a data-dependent part.
+This structure reflects the Gaussian approximation of the posterior density that we apply here, or more broadly speaking the interplay between prior information and data-dependent likelihood that is typical of Bayesian inference.
+Consequently, $Z(\mA, \vb) = \sum_{\vx\in\mathcal{X}^P} p_X(\vx) \exp \left( \vb \vx - \nicefrac{1}{2}\, \vx^\top \mA \vx \right)$ is a normalisation factor.
+The update equation for the order parameter $M^t$ can be written using this auxiliary function for all the cases considered in this paper; it reads~\cite{Lesieur2017a}

-where $\vw$ is a $P$-dimensional vector of Gaussian random variables with mean zero and variance~1.
-The average over $\vx_0$ is taken with respect to the prior distribution $p_X(\vx)$.
-The function $f_{\text{in}}$ depends on the prior over stored patterns and the output channel as
+where $\vz$ is a $P$-dimensional vector of Gaussian random variables with mean zero and variance~1.
+The average over $\vx_0$ is taken with respect to the prior distribution $p_X(\vx)$, as discussed above.